tamilselvanarjun/auto-ed/paper.md

 A similar structure of course modules has been used to teach these concepts in the CS107/CS207/AC207 class at the Institute for Applied Computational Science at Harvard since Fall 2018.
 In Fall 2019, the course introduced a GUI based on portions of this software to help students with the graph visualization, which received positive feedback from students taking the course.
 This GUI has since been refactored for the web interface, making it more accessible across different operating systems.
+Students in the Fall 2020 class used web application and responses were positive.

 ## Learning Objectives
 Upon completion of this unit, students should be able to: